 No such Scene would be complete unless ample opportunity was granted to various ballad traditions that have sprung from The Isles - be assured that you will find ample opportunity to both sing and to listen throughout the festival weekend.

-Please come and join and aid us continue a going-forward tradition by supporting this 5th Berea Celtic Festival!!
+Please come and join and aid us continue a going-forward tradition by supporting this annual Berea Celtic Fest.